The number of real zeros of elliptic polynomials: Cumulants and their asymptotics

-where $|\gamma|$ is the number of blocks in the partition $\gamma$ and $d\pmb\xi$ is the Lebesgue measure on $(a,b)^{|\gamma|}$. \end{lemma} For the proofs, we refer the reader to Do and Vu \cite{DV}*{Appendix B}, in which a general version of Lemma \ref{lem3.4} was proved.
-Moreover, a complex variant of Lemma \ref{lem3.4} was earlier considered by Nazarov and Sodin \cite{NS}*{Claim 4.3}.
+where $|\gamma|$ is the number of blocks in the partition $\gamma$ and $d\pmb\xi_\gamma$ is the Lebesgue measure on $(a,b)^{|\gamma|}$.
+The subsequent step involves the estimation of the integrals present on the right-hand side of \eqref{e3.21}. \begin{lemma} For $k\ge 1$, we have, as $n\to \infty$,